National Technical Specification Notices

 The first step is to check the NTSN issues log on this page to see if this has already been raised and if the solution resolves your issue.

-If not, please submit a Request for Help outlining the problem, the outcome you are seeking and the reasons for this.
+If not, please submit a Request for Help outlining:

 -

-What is the change process?
+What’s the change process?

-The NTSN change process is similar to the process for changes to RSSB’s standards, but with an extra period of DfT decision making.
+The NTSN change process is similar to the process for changes to our standards but with an extra period of DfT decision making.

 This process is the same whether the change is related to a TSI change or a request from the GB rail industry.

-The process is detailed in the Railway Standards Code and Manual and the Working Agreement for the 2023/24 revisions (see resources section of this page).
+The process is detailed in the Railway Standards Code and Manual and the Working Agreement for the 2023/24 revisions.

-Then there is a period of industry consultation to capture any wider challenges or concerns.
+- Then, there’s a period of industry consultation to capture any wider challenges or concerns.
 The responses to consultation and any changes to the NTSN proposals are approved by standards committees as the formal industry recommendation to the DfT.

-Once the industry recommendation has been provided to DfT, the process and timing for a decision to publish a revised NTSN depend on the significance of the changes being proposed and scrutiny required.
+- Once the industry recommendation has been provided to DfT, the process and timing for a decision to publish a revised NTSN depend on the significance of the changes being proposed and the scrutiny required.
 Once the Secretary of State for Transport publishes a revised NTSN, this takes effect.

 -